googlemaps-samples/codelab-maps-platform-101-flutter/README.md

  - `step-5` contains the code as at the end of _Upgrading to Google Maps SDK for iOS 3.0_
  - `step-6` contains the code as at the end of _Put Google on the Map_

+Note, these projects do not contain API Keys.
+You will need to follow the steps in the tutorial to add them.